This hybrid laptop finally gets things right with a thin and light design, and a vivid high-res display that'll steal your breath away.

 Now, Asus attempts to one up everyone with the Transformer Book T300 Chi, one of the thinnest 2-in-1 machines ever created.
 Like the Surface Pro 3, this machine's guts are stashed behind the screen, which lifts away from a Bluetooth keyboard base to be a standalone tablet.
 But by going with a fanless Intel Core M setup, Asus has brought us a convertible laptop that's even thinner than some tablets.

 Don't mistake this machine's svelte profile for lightweight performance, though.
-This machine can run with the best of them, but it might be best suited for media lovers.
+This machine can run with the best of them – Asus laptops or otherwise, but it might be best suited for media lovers.

 Right off the bat, the one crucial thing the Asus Transformer Book T300 Chi gets right is that it looks and feels like a traditional laptop.
 Most hybrids are heavy and lopsided, putting most of the components behind the display.
 The T300 Chi, on the other hand, feels well balanced despite the tablet portion being just a few fractions of a millimeter thicker and ounces heavier than its keyboard base.

 Beyond aesthetics, using the T300 Chi feels as natural as any laptop.
 You can easily place it on your lap and type away a document without worrying about it teetering backwards from the extra weight of the screen.
 Plus, it folds into a thin 0.65-inch (16 mm) package with the thickness of the tablet and keyboard combined.